neoforged/.github/primers/1.21.2/index.md

     - `StateHolder`
         - `getValueOrElse` - Returns the value of the property, else the provided default.
         - `getNullableValue` - Returns the value of the property, or null if it does not exist.
+- `net.minecraft.world.level.block.state.properties.Property#getInternalIndex` - Converts the provided boolean to a 0 when true, or 1 otherwise.
 - `net.minecraft.world.level.border.WorldBorder#clampVec3ToBound` - Clamps the vector to within the world border.
 - `net.minecraft.world.level.chunk`
     - `ChunkSource#onSectionEmptinessChanged` - Updates the section when it has data.